 What Is Japanese Baseball?

-Japanese baseball, officially called Nippon Professional Baseball (NPB), is the highest level of baseball in Japan, and the second most prominent baseball league in the world.
+Japanese baseball, officially called Nippon Professional Baseball (NPB), is the highest level of baseball in Japan and the second most prominent baseball league in the entire world (after the MLB).

 The NPB was founded in 1950, and it is currently comprised of 12 teams across two leagues – the Central League and the Pacific League.
-The leagues have six teams apiece, each sponsored by a Japanese corporation, and every team plays 146 games per season.
+The leagues have six teams apiece, each sponsored by a Japanese corporation, and every team plays around 146 games per season (though this can change slightly year to year, with the 2022 season slated for 143 games).
 The Pacific League winners and Central League winners then play in the Nippon Series – or Japan Series – to determine the season champion.

 While the game has its quirks, the NPB is great for purists, particularly those who prefer classic “small ball” to the home run derbies that American baseball has become.
 For serious bettors and casual fans, the NPB really steps up to the plate!